Inbound Growth for Roofing Companies

 Takeaway:

-Tracking and reporting on your performance is crucial for improving your inbound marketing strategy.
+Tracking and reporting on your performance is crucial for improving your marketing strategy.
 You can refine your strategy by analyzing what's performing best.

 This means you can invest more in what's working and consider phasing out what's not.
 If you don't track your performance, you're likely wasting time and effort on things that aren't delivering results without even realizing it.